eomereu/react/cheatsheets/Sec4-ReactState.md

 }
 ```
 So actually the thing we do is to pass a pointer for the function we defined into the child component.
 Then **we execute this function in the child component not in the component that we defined it**.
 We are eligible to do this since we have already passed a **pointer** to the **function we created** on the **new prop** we defined.

+## Lifting the State Up
+[**Lifting the state up**](https://i.ibb.co/7JQ4J0n/Fire-Shot-Capture-011-React-The-Complete-Guide-incl-Hooks-React-Router-Redux-Udemy-www-udemy-com.png) means moving data from a child component to some parent component to either use it there or to pass it down to some other child component.
+Since we doesn't have direct connection between sibling components we need this concept to pass the data where it's needed.
+Also the goal is to lift up the state/data just as high as necessary until we have a component which has both access to the components that generate data as well as the component that needs data.